Cecil Vandepeer Clarke

-Major Cecil Vandepeer Clarke MC (1897–1961) was an engineer, inventor and soldier who served in both the First and Second World Wars.
+Cecil Vandepeer "Nobby" Clarke MC (1897–1961) was an engineer, inventor and soldier who served in both World Wars.
+During World War I, he earned the Military Cross at the Battle of Vittorio Veneto.
+He is perhaps best known for his inventive work on special weapons and sabotage tools, notably contributing to the development of the limpet mine for the Special Operations Executive (SOE) during World War II.
+During the Interwar period, he ran his own engineering firm in Bedford, the Low Loading Trailer Company, where he designed unconventional vehicles and trailers.
+During World War II, he held roles in training agents for sabotage operations, such as STS 17, the training school at Brickendonbury.
+He also designed weapons for SOE and Churchill's Toyshop, like spigot mortars and rocket-operated tank-bridges.
+After his military service he returned to civilian life, served in the Territorial Army, worked in local politics in Bedford, and engaged in peace initiatives including organizing the Bedford branch of the Campaign for Nuclear Disarmament.

 Early life

 Clarke was born on 15 February 1897.
 He grew up in London and was known to his friends as Nobby, as he would be throughout his life.
 He attended Greenwich Hospital School (now part of the National Maritime Museum) and the Grocers' Company School (later renamed Hackney Downs School).
 He studied at the University of London; but he abandoned this for a two-year certificate course with the Officer Training Corps when the First World War broke out in 1914.

 World War I

 Clarke was gazetted as a Second Lieutenant in the Devonshire Regiment.
 He then transferred to the 9th Battalion of the South Staffordshire Regiment with 23rd Division.
 This unit was a Pioneer Battalion, whose duties involved tunnelling, and general explosives work.
 Clarke became an explosives expert and he was said to have loved making loud bangs.

 Clarke served with the British Expeditionary Force in France.
 From October 1917 he served in Italy.
 He was awarded the Military Cross for his part in the Battle of Vittorio Veneto in 1918.